 Here’s an awesome collection of Safari birthday game ideas, perfect for throwing the coolest ever Safari party.
-Take a look at our complete Safari theme party section for more of the coolest party-planning ideas.

 This birthday game is hilarious!
 Divide all the kids into two teams, and have them line up.
 First kid bends at the waist, puts one arm in front of their face like an elephant’s trunk, and puts their other hand through their legs toward the person behind them.